-- 1. Clarin Aviation is in the process of approving the service contract from Apex Envirotech - 2.
-Once the service contract is approved (anticipated on 8/5/2021) then the workplan will be submitted to Nevada County EH Department for approval - 3.
-Workplan will be expedited for review and approval - 4.
-Anticipated clean up start date is Monday August 9, 2021, with approval of workplan - 5.
-Apex Envirotech will be on site with Ponder Environmental supervising the soil removal and site remediation. - 6.
-Apex Envirotech will also be conducting soil testing to ensure all contaminants are removed - 7.
+- 1. Apex Envirotech will continue to work on site with Ponder Environmental supervising the soil removal and site remediation. - 2.
+Apex Envirotech will also be conducting soil testing to ensure all contaminants are removed - 3.
 Apex will provide NV Co.
 EH with the test results for final approval and closure of clean up/workplan.